loopdash/loopdash/src/glossary/htaccess.md

 ---
 layout: layouts/single-glossary.njk
-title: .htaccess - Loopdash
+title: htaccess - Loopdash
-h1: .htaccess
+h1: htaccess
 h2: What does it mean?
 description: Configuration file used to control web server behavior for WordPress sites.
 imageAlt: keyboard